 This is a lightweight massager that weighs less than three pounds, so most users find it comfortable to hold for long massage session.
 You can switch the arm between four positions to easily reach all areas of the body, but there is only one speed.
 That speed is quite aggressive, so some users find it uncomfortable on the neck and other sensitive areas.

-Since our initial review, Theragun has come out with the G3Pro.
-The latest one has added a second speed of 1,750 revolutions per minute and has extended its battery life to 75 minutes per battery (G3Pro comes with two batteries).
-It also applies 20 pounds more force than the Theragun G3.
+Since our initial review of the G2Pro, Theragun has come out with the G3Pro.
+The latest one has added a second speed of 1,750 revolutions per minute and has extended its battery life to 75 minutes per battery.
+It also comes with two batteries.
+You can also apply 20 pounds more force than the Theragun G3.
 The newer model is made to operate with much less sound also.
-However, with the addition of these features, it is also $200 more expensive than the G3.
+However, with the addition of these features, it is also $200 more expensive than the G3 as of the latest edition of this article.